Use SOAP API

 Since you’re making an API request from an IP address unknown to Salesforce, you need to append your security token to the end of your password.
 For example, if your password is mypassword and your security token is XXXXXXXXXX, enter mypasswordXXXXXXXXXX inside the <urn:password> element.

-To get your security token, in Setup, enter Security Token in the Quick Find box and click Reset My Security Token.
+To get your security token, go to your personal settings and then go to the Reset My Security Token page under My Personal Information.
 Click Reset Security Token to send an email to the email address associated with your Trailhead Playground with your token.

 Your SOAP message looks something like this.